Ferencvárosi TC (women's handball)

-Ferencvárosi Torna Club is a Hungarian women's handball team from Budapest, that is part of the multi-sports club Ferencvárosi TC.
+Ferencvárosi Torna Club is a Hungarian professional women's handball team from Budapest, that is part of the multi-sports club Ferencvárosi TC.
 Nicknamed Fradi, the team plays in the Nemzeti Bajnokság I, the top level championship in Hungary.
 They are one of the most successful clubs in the country, having won eleven Hungarian championships and as many Hungarian cup titles.
 FTC also enjoy a good reputation in continental competitions: they lifted the EHF Cup Winners' Cup trophy in 1978, 2011, and 2012, and they were also crowned as the EHF Cup winners in 2006.
 The team also reached the finals of the EHF Champions League two times, however, they fell short in both occasions.

 The current name of the club is FTC-Rail Cargo Hungaria due to sponsorship reasons.